sbohmann/photobackup-server/README.md

 in order to browse the container from the inside instead.

-## Building and running a locall docker image using the Dockerfile
+## Building and running a local docker image using the Dockerfile

 Make sure that you have a backup grade storage.